 – Submit a current resume with relevant work experience.

 are required to submit their official TOEFL or IELTS score and a copy of their passport.
 If an F-1 visa is sought by the applicant, then a completed Certification of Finance form with supplemental official bank statements or bank letter (see

 ) must be submitted before the application can be considered for admission.
 Applicants seeking an F-1 visa need to provide a non-U.S. mailing address in their application, in addition to any other address provided.

 The GRE (Graduate Record Exam) is optional and not required for admission.
 An applicant may want to submit their GRE results if they believe it might strengthen their application.

 An official TOEFL, IELTS or PTE score is required of international applicants.
-A minimum TOEFL score of 100 (internet-based) or 600 (paper-based) is required for consideration.
-The USF school code for the GRE and the TOEFL is 4850 or 6996.
+A minimum TOEFL score of 100 (internet-based) is required for consideration.
+The USF school code for the GRE and the TOEFL is 4850.
 A minimum IELTS score of 7.0 or higher and a PTE score of 65 or higher is required for admission review.
 The department code is not necessary.
 After review of an application, coursework in USF's Intensive English Program may be recommended or required.

 There is no strict GPA requirement for admission to the graduate program.
 In general, however, a GPA of 3.0 or higher strengthens an application to any graduate program.